 17. Between approximately 2012 and 2016, Overlake Capital raised approximately \$7 million dollars from the sale of real estate investments to approximately 28 investors, including approximately 21 Washington residents.
 The investments were in the form of limited partnership interests in the Charter Fund and Flagship Fund, promissory notes with the Absolute Fund, and limited liability company membership interests in "joint venture" real estate projects.
 Approximately \$3 million dollars was invested in the three funds and approximately \$4 million dollars was invested in the joint venture projects.
 Overlake Capital was the Manager of the funds and joint venture real estate projects.
 Beginning in approximately 2015, the funds and joint ventures were not profitable for investors.
-To date, approximately \$4 million dollars in principal has not been paid back to investors in the funds and joint venture projects.
+To date, approximately \$4 million dollars in principal has not been paid back to investors in the funds and joint venture projects, although investors may recoup more of their principal from three remaining properties.
 At least one investor, who had never invested in a similar investment before, invested the majority of his retirement savings with Overlake Capital.